MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/move-resources.md

 - To a different resource group
 - With the same log analytics workspace

-1. Before the move, disable best practices assessment
+1. Before the move, disable best practices assessment.
-2. Move the resource
+2. Move the resource.
-3. Update the log analytics workspace with one from the new subscription and enable BPA
+3. Update the log analytics workspace with one from the new subscription and enable BPA.

 Moving to a different subscription requires manual reconfiguration with the above steps for all SQL Server instances impacted for SQL best practices analyzer.